srubin/ssrubin.com/newsite/src/documents/posts/redesign.html.md

 ---
-title: Site redesign
+title: "Site redesign"
-layout: post
+layout: "post"
 ---

 I'm working on an (admittedly simple) redesign of my site.
 I may